yezz123/authx/docs/get-started/basic-usage.md

 ### Create `AuthX` instance

-You can now instantiate the `AuthX` object with the your configuration
+You can now instantiate the `AuthX` object with your configuration

 ```py hl_lines="2 10"
 from fastapi import FastAPI